 Granted, we don't feel like it much of the time, but believing something that is true even when you don't feel like it is faith.
-My wife, Patti, may not always feel like I love her, but I do.
 You are a new person in Christ, even if you don't feel like it or have much to show for it yet.